Skip to main content

 • props: Additional properties of the effect.
 These are unique per effect type.

-In our examples, there are 3 effects:
+In our examples, there are three effects:

 • acceptCoupon indicates that a coupon with a value of XMAS-2021 was accepted.